Recent News & Articles

 “Antinomy of truth”

-- the first book of Antimony book series.
+The first book of the Antinomy book series.

-Damien, a young smart French research fellow presents his findings that too revolutionary for the current understanding of laws of physics and mathematics.
-His works on time form and matter as well as his diploma thesis in zero vibrations role in quantum technologies open him a way to a dream job and world recognition.
+Damien, a young smart French research fellow, presents his findings that are too revolutionary for the current understanding of the laws of physics and mathematics.
+His works on time form and matter as well as his diploma thesis on the role of zero vibrations in quantum technologies open him a way to a dream job and world recognition.
 Little did he know that in a four hundred year period his works would cause an internecine confrontation between races of our Universe.
 Why would he care?
 Will he ever be able to change this future?

 “More haste, less speed”

-- the second book of the new Fantasy book series “The order of supreme power” is on Anabelle’s desk now.
-This one will focus our attention on another of magnificent Order warriors – the youngest of them all – Avite.
-Oh, poor man has no clue of what awaits him when he is heading to fulfil his duties.
+The second book of the new Fantasy book series “The order of supreme power” is on Anabelle’s desk now.
+This one will focus our attention on another magnificent Order warrior, the youngest of them all, Avite.
+Oh, the poor man has no clue of what awaits him when he is heading to fulfil his duties.
 Rush always ends up in quality loss.
 Or does it not?

 Popular